Recruitment Specialist CV Guide + Tips + Example

 1. Contact details

 As you know, a CV without contact information is fairly worthless as hiring managers then have no way to invite the applicant for an interview.
-So, create a section at the top of your CV for your contact details and display them as follows: Your full name, then your city, state and ZIP code, followed by your phone number and professional email address.
-Add a link to your LinkedIn profile last, and if you have a professional website, include that too.
+So, create a section at the top of your CV for your contact details.
+Display the following:

 2. Personal statement